Halleymedia/unobtrusive-vue/README.md

    Each component should be the only responsible of defining its own HTML elements and their attributes.
 This will reduce code duplication.

- * Submit events are always prevented.
+ * Form `submit` events are always prevented.

 ## Batteries not included (so you can bring the most appropriate ones for your project)
 Vue.js is used here just as a rendering engine.
 You'll have to bring your own router and event bus, if needed in your application.

 ## Coding style
 This project follow the JavaScript Semi Standard Style.
-Click the banner to learn about it.
+Click the banner to learn more about it.

 [![js-semistandard-style](https://raw.githubusercontent.com/standard/semistandard/master/badge.svg)](https://github.com/standard/semistandard)

+## Changelog

+### v1.5.0
+Added support for named slots.

+### v1.4.0
+Added support for self-closing components.